“But I ate salads all week!”

 Here are some things to consider before digging into your next “healthy” salad.

 Adding protein to your salad will not only help you feel fuller, but may also help you maintain lean body mass, possibly increasing energy expenditure.
 When it comes to choosing the right protein, go with grilled or steamed lean meats, like chicken, pork, or fish.
 Options like fried chicken tenders are delicious, but just a few of them can turn that healthy salad into a fat bomb.

 Adding more high fiber foods to your diet on a daily basis may help lower cholesterol, balance out your blood sugar, and help with weight management, and it’s easy to add high-fiber options to your next bowl of greens!
 Some options to try: add a ½ cup of whole-wheat couscous or quinoa, sprinkle bran for a crunchy texture, use whole-wheat croutons, or keep the skin on certain raw vegetables you might be adding, like apples, peaches, and cucumbers.

 Another way to get a healthy dose of fiber?
-Stirring a tablespoon of Benefiber Healthy Shape into any 8 oz. beverage.
-Benefiber Healthy Shape is a 100 percent natural, clear, taste-free and completely dissolvable fiber that can help you feel fuller longer1.
+Stirring 3 ¼ teaspoons of Benefiber Healthy Shape into any 8 oz. beverage.‡ Benefiber Healthy Shape is a clear, taste-free and completely dissolvable plant-based prebiotic fiber that can help you feel fuller longer.* **